 IQ may be useful when it comes to analyzing complicated investments.
 However, patience, discipline and perspective are all more closely-tied to EQ than IQ.

 Sometimes it doesn't matter how much complex quantitative analysis you perform on a stock or how good one could predict the cash flow or growth of a company.
-At the end of the day, share price is determined by the market, not by a number that a supercomputer or complex algorithm.
+At the end of the day, the share price is determined by the market, not by a number that a supercomputer or complex algorithm.

 If high intelligence were the key to successful investing, top business school professors and economists would be the wealthiest guys on the planet.

 Obviously, financial markets are made up of millions of people around the world.
 Understanding how other investors are feeling, identifying why they are buying and selling and anticipating what they will be doing next all involve emotional intelligence.
-You may find out more about the importance of “ behavioral or psychology “ impact on investment in My Investment Strategy ( here )
+You may find out more about the importance of “behavioural or psychology “ impact on investment in My Investment Strategy ( here )

-But how many investors will dare to buy during crisis ? as what repeatedly emphasized and highlighted by Buffett “Be Fearful When Others Are Greedy and Greedy When Others Are Fearful”
+But how many investors will dare to buy during the crisis ? as what repeatedly emphasized and highlighted by Buffett “Be Fearful When Others Are Greedy and Greedy When Others Are Fearful”